scienmind/winget-up/README.md

 - "Media PC" (hostname: `my_editing_pc`) - used for media consumption and creation, and has a set of editing and viewing software applications installed
 - "Desktop Workstation" (hostname: `my_desktop_workstation`) - main workstation, mixed use
-- "Portable Laptop" (hostname: `my_thinkpad`) - used to perform only basic tasks on the go
+- "Portable Laptop" (hostname: `my_laptop`) - used to perform only basic tasks on the go

 The important applications used by the devices can be organised into a few "package groups":